openstack/cinder-specs/specs/kilo/database-purge.rst

 as we move towards more upgradable releases.
 Today, most users depend on manual DB queries to delete this data, but this opens up to human errors.

-The goal is to have this be an extention to the `cinder-manage db` command.
+The goal is to have this be an extension to the `cinder-manage db` command.
 Similar specs are being submitted to all the various projects that touch a database.